lexik/LexikTranslationBundle/Resources/doc/index.md

         managed_locales_only: true
 ```

-The two following options can be used if yo want the bundle automatically clear translations cache files.
+The two following options can be used if you want the bundle to automatically clear translations cache files.
-To do this the bundle will checks the latest update date among the translations (in the database).
+To do this, the bundle will check the latest update date among the translations (in the database).

 ```yml
 lexik_translation: